shangleyi/insightface-training-note/README.md

 >>folders of different label each represents an individual
 >>>photos of one individual

-### Write property file and use face2rec2.py to generate .idx and .rec
+### Write the property file and use face2rec2.py to generate .idx and .rec
 The property file has the format <TOTAL NUMBER OF IDENTITIES,112,112>.
-The process took one day to finish.
+The codes in /src/face2rec2.py directly generate a new property file when merging two datasets.

 ### Merge the private dataset with ms1m
 I used /src/data/dataset_merge.py to merge the two datasets.